dilshan/PalindromicGen/README.md

 Usage Instructions
 ------------------

-PalindromicGen is a configurable tool<sup>[1]</sup>.
+PalindromicGen is a configurable tool[1].
 If you plan to execute PalindromicGen for large series of base number with higher iteration count please try to stick with following guidelines:
 - Try to divide base numbers into some small groups (e.g: 50 numbers, 100 numbers, etc.) and process them in each execution cycle.
 - Try to shutdown the screen output by setting up outputscreen=0 flag.
 - If you are processing very large numbers (which have more than 500 digits) try to close other applications in current operating system session.

-<sup>[1]</sup>: <i>All the PalindromicGen configuration settings are available in palindromicgen.ini file.</i>
+[1]: All the PalindromicGen configuration settings are available in palindromicgen.ini file.

 Sample Data
 -----------